 One of the first moderated newsgroups also deserves the title of the world's first "blog."
 This was named mod.ber, and it was managed by Brian Redman of Digital Equipment Corp.
 Brian and his associates combed USENET for interesting things, and then posted pointers to them in the moderated newsgroup.
 You could read mod.ber in 1984 for a "best of the net."
 This should remind you of today's HTTP based "blogs" and it probably qualifies as the first.

 I enjoyed reading the jokes, but like most people was frustrated with the noise that went along with them.
 Always proud of my sense of humour, I took the steps to create a moderated newsgroup devoted to jokes.
 Most moderated newsgroups of the day had a moderator who simply tried to keep down the off-topic noise and flamewars.
 My plan was more like that of an edited magazine -- to judge on quality and only accept the jokes I felt were funniest.
 I started by culling the original rec.humor newsgroup, but eventually people were submitting directly to me.
-The newsgroup was built By taking only 1/50th of what I saw, it wasn't hard for me to produce something that had a vastly higher quality level than what was on the unmoderated net.
+The newsgroup was built by taking only 1/50th of what I saw, it wasn't hard for me to produce something that had a vastly higher quality level than what was on the unmoderated net.
 The name was sort of a joke, it being the funny subset of rec.humor.

-As such, it quickly became popular, shooting up the readership charts fairly quickly.
+Thanks to that, it quickly became popular, shooting up the readership charts fairly quickly.
 What made it #1, however, was getting banned.

 About a year into the life of RHF, a random accident with a politically incorrect joke offended an MIT student immensely.
 He began a campaign to shut down the newsgroup.
 While largely laughed at by the USENET community, he found some sympathetic press willing to publish reports about the scandalous things these brand-new computer networks were really for.
-Front page stories appeared in the local newspaper where I lived, pushing the University of Waterloo, which was my gateway to the network to cut me off.
+Front page stories appeared in the local newspaper where I lived, pushing the University of Waterloo, which was my gateway to the network, to cut me off.
 To the surprise of many, they did.
 Some time later, fear of political incorrectness led Stanford to also ban the newsgroup.
 In both places, and on the net, the bans generated much more protest than the original complaints.
 Over time, they were reversed.